Royce Adams

-Royce Bernard Adams Jr. (born May 3, 1988) is a Canadian football defensive back who is currently a free agent.
-He was signed by the Pittsburgh Power of the Arena Football League (AFL) as an undrafted free agent in 2010.
-Signed by the New York Jets of the National Football League (NFL) in 2012 He played college football at Purdue.
+Royce Bernard Adams Jr. (born May 3, 1988) is an American former professional football defensive back.
+He was signed by the Pittsburgh Power of the Arena Football League (AFL) as an undrafted free agent in 2010, and then later signed by the New York Jets of the National Football League (NFL) in 2012.
+He played college football at Purdue.

-Early years
+Early life

 He transferred from Lakewood St. Edward High School to Glenville High School for his senior in which he recorded seven interceptions for the season.
 His head coach at Glenville High School was Ted Ginn Sr., the father of Carolina Panthers wide receiver and punt returner Ted Ginn Jr.

 College career

 He played at Purdue University.
 He finished with 91 tackles, one interception, 3 passes defended and a forced fumble.

 In his senior season, he finished the season with 6 tackles.

 In his junior season, he played in 12 games, recording 18 tackles for the season.
 On October 18, 2008, he recorded a career high 10 tackles against Northwestern but Purdue loss that game 48–26.

 In his sophomore year, he played in 13 games. he finished the season with 30 tackles and a passes defended.
 On October 13, 2007, he had 4 tackles in a game against Michigan in which Purdue loss 48–21.

 In his freshman year, he played in 14 games in which he recorded 37 tackles, one interception, 2 passes defended and a forced fumble.
 On October 14, 2006, he had 2 tackles, an interception and a pass deflection against Northwestern as Purdue won the game.
 On November 4, 2006, he recorded 2 tackles and a forced fumble against Michigan State as Purdue wins the game 17–15.